bletcher/airWaterTemperatureViewer/README.md

 3) In vsCode, open the folder for the project and then publish to a new repo (from the `source control` badge).
 4) Make changes for deploying suggested [here](https://observablehq.com/framework/deploying#other-hosting-services).
 5) In the terminal, run `npm run build` to build the site in /dist.
 6) Copy files from /dist to temperature-viewer S3 bucket.
+Best to open file explorer and drag the files and folders in /dist into the S3 upload space.

 Notes: